second-state/blog/content/post/20201026-toward-a-more-interoperable-webassembly.md

 * It provides seamless integration into population web service frameworks, such as [Node.js](https://www.secondstate.io/articles/getting-started-with-rust-function/) and [TencentCloud Serverless](https://github.com/second-state/ssvm-tencent-starter).
 * It fully support the [WebAssembly Systems Interface (WASI)](https://www.secondstate.io/articles/wasi-access-system-resources/) for operating system access on the server.
 * It supports fine-grained and real-time resource metering.
 * It supports non-standard host functions to access storage database, the Ethereum blockchain, and native operating system commands.
-See an example on how to [access the Internet](https://www.secondstate.io/articles/internet-of-functions-http-proxy/)or to [run Tensorflow inference for face detection](https://www.secondstate.io/articles/face-detection-ai-as-a-service/) from SSVM functions.
+See an example on how to [access the Internet](https://www.secondstate.io/articles/internet-of-functions-http-proxy/) or to [run Tensorflow inference for face detection](https://www.secondstate.io/articles/face-detection-ai-as-a-service/) from SSVM functions.

 Now, with the [SSVM 0.7.0 release](https://github.com/second-state/SSVM/releases/tag/0.7.0), we are supporting popular WebAssembly draft specifications that are relevant to server-side application use cases.
-Specially, SSVM 0.7 supports the [reference types](https://github.com/WebAssembly/reference-types/blob/master/proposals/reference-types/Overview.md) and [bulk memory operations](https://github.com/WebAssembly/bulk-memory-operations/blob/master/proposals/bulk-memory-operations/Overview.md) draft proposals.
+Specially, SSVM 0.7 supports the [reference types](https://github.com/WebAssembly/reference-types/blob/master/proposals/reference-types/Overview.md), which is the major element of Interface Types, and [bulk memory operations](https://github.com/WebAssembly/bulk-memory-operations/blob/master/proposals/bulk-memory-operations/Overview.md) draft proposals.

 The bulk memory operations specification is relatively simple and straightforward.
 It adds instructions (opcodes) to the WebAssembly VM to perform efficient copying and moving of large sections of memory data.
 That improves runtime performance in data intensive applications.
 It also makes it easier for WebAssembly programs to interact and share memory with external applications.
 We will be working with WebAssembly compiler projects, such as rustc, LLVM, and [SOLL](https://github.com/second-state/SOLL), to generate such instructions in compiled WebAssembly bytecode.